2773kartik/mercor/README.md

 ## Usage

-Once the SkillMingle application is up and running, follow the steps below to use the platform effectively:
+Once the SkillShow application is up and running, follow the steps below to use the platform effectively:

-1. Open your web browser and navigate to the SkillMingle application.
+1. Open your web browser and navigate to the SkillShow application.
 2. Sign up for a new account or log in if you already have one.
 3. Explore different communities based on your interests, such as guitar, gaming, coding, and more.
 4. Engage in discussions, ask questions, and share your knowledge with other users.